Skip to main content

 Step 10: Create (or source) design assets

-• Align with your brand’s identity
+• Align with your brand identity

 • Communicate information efficiently

-• Capture the attention of the target audience
+• Capture audience attention

 Step 11: Promote & Distribute Your Content